On this page

 On-campus student housing is limited to single and double rooms to allow for adequate social distancing within the residence halls.
 Additionally, residence hall occupancy was adjusted to account for potential medical needs of high risk students and to create necessary isolation and quarantine spaces.

 Students are encouraged to carry out as much of their responsibilities via virtual means, reduce in-person contact with other students, and to limit travel off campus.
 The use of common areas will be limited to the residents, and the use of restrooms will be limited to those on their floor, house or suite of the building, for the course of the entire semester.
 Students being picked up by a parent(s), guardian(s), or friend(s) must meet them outside.

 Guest and visitor guidelines are subject to change given the frequently changing landscape of the pandemic.
 Up-to-date information on this and other residential policies can be found on the 2020-21 Residence Hall Safety Expectations page.

 To respect the principles of college residential living, Wheaton will not be regularly monitoring guests.
 Access to residence halls is only provided to residents and it is incumbent on the community to self-monitor and ensure compliance with these guidelines.
 Failure to comply with the guest policy will result in removal of guest privileges and may result in removal from housing.

 All on-campus residents are strongly encouraged to minimize travel off campus.
 Travel should be limited to essential needs such as attending medical appointments or work.
-It is expected that all residents abide by current college policy regarding off-campus or out-of-state travel and the subsequent requirements for self-isolation.
+It is expected that all residents abide by current college policy and Massachusetts state regulations regarding off-campus or out-of-state travel and the subsequent requirements for self-isolation.